GEOLYTIX/xyz/eleventy/getting-started/environment-settings.md

 # Environment settings

-The process environment contains sensitive information such as connection strings for data sources, security information and API keys.
-These should never be made public and are not contained in this repository.
+The XYZ process can be configured by providing environment variables.
+The process environment contains sensistive information such as connection strings for the data source layer.

-Running the application without any environment settings \(zero-configuration\) will host a sample application with a single OSM base layer on port 3000.
+A default workspace with a single OSM tile layer will be avilable if the XYZ process is executed without any environment variables defined.

 `PORT: "3000"`

 By default the express.js script will listen for requests on port 3000.
 The PORT environment entry may override the listening port.

 `TITLE: "GEOLYTIX | XYZ"`